-Animal Medical of New City is poised to be one of Rockland County’s ‘Gold’ standard Feline Friendly practices.
+Animal Medical of New City Is A ‘Gold’ standard Feline Friendly practice.

-“Becoming a Feline Friendly Practice will mean a lot to me,” says Dani Perez one of AMNC’s senior licensed technicians.
+“Becoming a Feline Friendly Practice means a lot to me,” said one of AMNC’s senior licensed technicians.
 “I became a credentialed veterinary nurse because I love animals.
 I don’t want to see my patients fearful.
 I want them to be comfortable and trusting.
-Minimizing loud noises, paying attention to the body language of cats, even using special calming, feline pheromones in the exam room…all the things we’re doing consistently to become feline friendly… can work to lower cat’s anxiety levels when they visit our practice.
+Minimizing loud noises, paying attention to the body language of cats, even using special calming, feline pheromones in the exam room…all the things we’re doing consistently in compliance with our designation as Feline Friendly… can work to lower cat’s anxiety levels when they visit our practice.

-“Becoming Feline Friendly isn ‘t a requirement by any means, but it’s important to us,” says Animal Medical of New City’s medical director, Howard Gittelman.
-“It’s recommitting to who we are and what we want to be for our clients and our patients.”
+Animal Medical of New City’s medical director, Howard Gittelman, is equally enthusiastic, “Becoming Feline Friendly is important to us.
+The designation underlines who we are and what we want to be for our clients and our patients.”